Krish-Chandra/DL/README.md

 Digital Library is a full-fledged web application built using Yii/PHP.
 The main purpose of coming up with this demo app is to show newbie Yii developers how to use the various Yii features to build a meaningful web application that is different from the obligatory Blog demo that usually accompanies the frameworks.

 #About Digital Library:
 	An online book store app that has two modules: Admin (back end) and Library(front end).

+#Versions of the app:
+	There are 3 versions of the DL app corresponding to the 3 branches:
+	- Version 1(master branch):
+		- Uses PHP script file for authorization data and access control filters for RBAC
+		- Allows a book to have only one author and category each.
+		- Doesn't support caching
+		- Supports database migration
+	- Version 2('Caching-and-Many-Many-relations' branch):
+		- Uses PHP script file for authorization data and access control filters for RBAC
+		- Allows a book to have a maximum of 3 authors and categories each
+		- Supports caching
+		- Supports database migration
+	- Version 3('Use-Yii-RBAC' branch):
+		- Uses the database for RBAC
+			- There is an admin component for it
+		- Allows a book to have a maximum of 3 authors and categories each
+		- Supports caching
+		- Allows the books catalog to be searched based on title or author
+		- Supports database migration

 ##Admin Module:
 	Is where the book store is administered